my-ko-la/writings-/programming_principles.md

 # Introduction

-Throughout my comparatively programming career I have had the pleasure to experience how unlike any other discipline programming and software engineering is from any other activity I have attemped before.
+Throughout my developer career I have had the pleasure to experience how unlike any other discipline programming and software engineering is from any other activity I have attemped before.

 It has the capacity to bring intense feelings of joy and satisfaction, not only from the problem solving, but from the struggle, the challenge, the growth.
 I have been pretty lucky to work with talented developers, from whom I have learned a lot.
-I have seen many different ways of solving the same problem, and have started to _form opinions_.

 The discipline, however, is far from a tranquil walk in the park.
 It can drain you, mentally and emotionally.
 On numerous occasions I have experienced the exhaustion that comes from thinking about a problem for hours on end, only to discover the answer seemingly on a whim the next day.
 It makes you keenly aware of your shortcomings, whether they are in faulty reasoning, misunderstood requirements, a lack of education, unused systems thinking, interactions with time management - the list is long.